luehrsenheinrich/afb_instant_articles/tags/0.8.9/readme.txt

 ###My Author Information is not linked to my Facebook Profile.
-Please use the Yoast SEO Plugin to add this additional profile information to your WordPress user settings. allfacebook.de Instant Articles will use this information.
+Please use the Yoast SEO Plugin to add this additional profile information to your WordPress user settings.
+WordPress Instant Articles by allfacebook.de will use this information.

 ###Feature XYZ is not available!
 Why?
 Keep calm.
 Development of this plugin will continue and we will add more features in the future!